Algorithmic solvability of the lifting-extension problem: Weak spaces

 \section{Weak \Hopf spaces}

-In this section, we construct a weak fibrewise \Hopf space structure on stable Moore--Postnikov stages with sections.
-This will culminate in the proof of Theorem~\ref{t:semi_eff}.
+Our goal for the following two sections is to equip $[X, \Pnew]^A_B$ with a semi-effective abelian group structure.
+We will do this indirectly -- we replace $\Pnew$, a space over $B$, by a certain pullback $\tPnew$, a space over $\tB$.
+Proposition~\ref{prop:homotopy_classes_pullback} will then give an isomorphism $[X, \Pnew]^A_B \cong [X, \tPnew]^A_\tB$, computable in both directions, and will thus reduce our task to a similar one for $\tPnew$.
+The main advantage of $\tPnew$ over $\Pnew$ is that the projection $\tpsin \colon \tPnew \to \tB$ admits a section $\tonew \colon \tB \to \tPnew$ that we may think of as a choice of a point in each fibre of $\tpsin$ (made in a ``continuous'' way) -- we say that $\tPnew$ is pointed.

+This is the first step to introducing a fibrewise \Hopf space structure on $\tPnew$; again, one could think of this structure as a choice of an \Hopf space structure on each fibre that is made in a ``continuous'' way.
+The fibrewise \Hopf space structure on $\tPnew$ induces an abelian group structure on the set of fibrewise homotopy classes of maps to $\tPnew$ as usual; this is described in Section~\ref{sec:weak_H_space}.

+To simplify the notation, i.e.\ in order to deal with $\Pnew$ rather than $\tPnew$, we will assume in this section that $\Pnew$ itself is pointed (and stable) and equip it with a fibrewise \Hopf space structure and treat the general case only in the next section.

-First, we explain a simple approach to constructing a \emph{strict} fibrewise \Hopf space structure, which we cannot make algorithmic, though.
-However, it introduces the ideas employed in the actual proof of~Theorem~\ref{t:semi_eff}, and it also shows why a weakening of the \Hopf space structure is needed.
+First, we explain a simple approach to constructing a \emph{strict} fibrewise \Hopf space structure, which we were not able to make algorithmic, but which introduces ideas employed in the actual proof of~Theorem~\ref{t:semi_eff}, and it also shows why a weakening of the \Hopf space structure is needed.

 We start with additional running assumptions.